SV-ROS/intro_to_ros/README.md

   git clone this repo to the catkin_ws/src folder on the PI do a catkin_make on the workspace

-  Connect the BV80 to the PI vaia USB cable to the port inside the BV80 Dust Bin.
+  Connect the BV80 to the PI via USB cable to the port inside the BV80 Dust Bin.

   Launch the ros packages from:
     roslaunch bv80bot_node bv80bot.launch